isomerpages/moe-teckgheepri/_our-school/Primary 1 (P1) registration.md

 </div>
 <p><a href="https://youtu.be/savqGWzrxRc" rel="noopener noreferrer nofollow" target="_blank">Deep Learning (Instructional Programmes)</a>
 <br>
-<br>We value pupils' learning here in TGPS.
+<br>We value students' learning here in TGPS.
 Through our instructional programmes,
 we aim to provide our learners with the experiences and skills to nurture lifelong learners.</p>
 </td>